cross-seed/cross-seed.org/docs/reference/tracker-impact.md

 and [`Announce Matching`](../tutorials/announce.md), `cross-seed` treats these differently since these are triggered on a new download or upload, meaning a season pack is unlikely to be available.

+Similarly, `cross-seed` will not search individual episodes from a season pack as these are likely [trumped/dead](../v6-migration.md#removed-includeepisodes).

 If you are racing or never download season packs, and would like to **turn on** episode searches, **set